 If a backing turnaround is required on the route, load students onto the bus before backing into turnaround.
 Unload students after making the turnaround.
-When making a backing turnaround, students should remain seated at all times.
+When making a backing turnaround, students should always remain seated.
 Use extra caution.

-Don't impede the regular flow of traffic.
+Do not impede the regular flow of traffic.
 If a build-up occurs behind you, display professional courtesy.